Green Anaconda Fact File

-Until sexual maturity at a few years of age these snakes grow rapidly.
-Growth continues even after birth but at a slower pace.
+Until sexual maturity at six years of age a green anaconda will grow rapidly.
+Growth continues after maturity but at a slower pace.

 Green anacondas are nocturnal.
 Most of their day is spent in the water.
-A lot of their time is spent floating with the snot sitting above the water.
+A lot of their time is spent floating with the snout sitting above the water.

-These animals are also referred to as water boas
+Green anacondas are also referred to as water boas or the common anaconda.

 Their scientific name “Eunectes” comes from a Greek word for good swimmer.